 The exciting discovery of the Steart Marshes is in some sense conventional wisdom for agrarian enthusiasts like Joel Salatin who has been railing against the farm bill for years and suggesting that the problem with our food system is that we won’t let nature be nature as is argued in his The Marvelous Pigness of Pigs.
 Salatin’s ethics are grounded in his Christian metaphysic, and while you might not agree with his logic even if you like his outcome, it’s hard to deny that this kind of observation in nature suggests something potent for our anthropology.
 That is to say, the Steart Marshes project doesn’t just imply something for our environmental ethics, but also for us as humans whose origins are hinted at etymologically i.e. humans whose Latin root hūmānus is thought to be a combination of the words homo, meaning “man”, and humus, meaning “earth.”

 In what sense can humans be subjects of congruence?
 I have recently found myself remarking in several different conversations that one of the people I admire most in my life is an AA enthusiast who has been sober for 18+ years.
 His sobriety is not his most important identity, but it is certainly a substantive part of his constituency.
 He is also a father, husband, musician to name a few.
-I cite his sobriety though because strikes me that for him and others I know, the philosophy to some extent and certainly the community of AA seem to be the most substantial piece of worldview formation in their lives.
+I cite his sobriety though because it strikes me that for him and others I know, the philosophy to some extent and certainly the community of AA seem to be the most substantial piece of worldview formation in their lives.

 I find my AA friend consistently articulating one basic desire, that is to be one who accepts.
 Acceptance.
 Accept joy.
 Accept disappointment.
 Accept responsibility.
 Accept challenge.
 Accept grace.
 Accept forgiveness.
-The list goes on, but in one way or another, his wisdom, and what emanates off of him feels like wisdom to me, is a constant desire to trust the higher power (which he calls God) and accept.
+The list goes on, but in one way or another, his wisdom-and what emanates off of him feels like wisdom to me-is a constant desire to trust the higher power (which he calls God) and accept.
 I often think that this is the flip side of the coin of the 2nd noble truth of Buddhism; craving causes suffering.
 Or more colloquially the adage that expectations are prepaid resentments.

 Another way to describe my AA friend is that he approaches the world open-heartedly, open-mindedly, and he brings with him the capacious imagination that allows for the possibility that what’s in front of him might be in fact what God has in front of him and that misery is wishing, pretending, or fighting for reality to be other than what it is.